vasanthk/css-refresher-notes/README.md

 We can use ".svg" file in our code by setting it as an image source just like any other image "< img src='say_hello.svg'>".
 But it's not so interesting.
 One of the greatest things about SVG is that it is actually text file in XML format.
 So we can open it, read it and interact with it.
 We can take our SVG code, put in DOM and play with it - change elements parameters like position, background color or font family using JavaScript and CSS.
 Moreover, each element of SVG can be animated.
 And it's really awesome.

-So, basicaly, we should always use SVG graphics instead of PNG or JPEG, when we are talking about basic shapes, logos and vector graphic.
+So, basically, we should always use SVG graphics instead of PNG or JPEG, when we are talking about basic shapes, logos and vector graphic.

 Here's a simple red circle SVG
 ```css